How to Use Financial Models in Startup Valuation?

 What is Financial Modeling?

-Financial modeling utilises spreadsheets to forecast a business’s financial performance.
-In financial modeling, historical financial data is treated as the input to forecast future financial performance, which is then used to value the company.
+Financial modeling utilizes spreadsheets to forecast a business’s financial performance.
+In this, historical financial data is treated as the input to forecast future financial performance, which is then used to value the company.

 So, the variables in financial modeling can be classified as: